ferdoran/go-sro-agent-server/README.md

 ## Licensing

-go-sro-framework is licensed under the DON'T BE A DICK PUBLIC LICENSE.
+go-sro-agent-server is licensed under the DON'T BE A DICK PUBLIC LICENSE.
 See [LICENSE](LICENSE) for the full license text